AlexanderHoughtonCA/moviebrain/README.md

 - `GET /person/:id`
 - `POST /auth/login`

+## Known Issues
+- Performance needs improvement, api-caching will be implemented ASAP
+- All microservices currently share a single MySQL database for simplicity.
+  While each service has its own Sequelize config, proper separation into dedicated databases is a future goal
+- Logging needs improvement
+- Rate limits from external APIs (TMDB/OMDb) may cause delays when seeding or fetching data
+- A background process may be added to gradually fill in missing TMDB data (e.g., poster URLs) in the main DB
+- Code comments need improvement
+- API rate limiting middleware (Express) is planned
+- Unit tests are not yet implemented

 ## Notes

 - This repository contains **backend services only**.
 The React frontend is maintained in a separate repository: